jhordyess/vanilla-bootstrap-boilerplate/README.md

 ## Features

-- Vanilla JavaScript: Write modern JavaScript code without any frameworks or libraries.
+- **Vanilla JavaScript**: Write modern JavaScript code without any frameworks or libraries.
-- Sass: Use Sass for writing styles with variables, nesting, and more. (v.
-1.87)
+- **Sass**: Use Sass for writing styles with variables, nesting, and more. (v.
+1)
-- Bootstrap: Utilize the power of Bootstrap to create responsive and stylish UI components. (v.
-5.3)
+- **Bootstrap**: Utilize the power of Bootstrap to create responsive and stylish UI components. (v.
+5)
-- Vite: Enjoy a fast development experience with Vite's blazing-fast build tooling. (v.
-6.3)
+- **Vite**: Enjoy a fast development experience with Vite's blazing-fast build tooling. (v.
+7)

 ## Getting Started